 The Individualized Clinical Course is designed by the student in consultation with the Director of Medicine Student Education.
 Examples of prior individual clinical experiences include family therapy activities, time on the primary care service at our psychiatric hospital, or a month working in a residential treatment program.

-Students should contact Dr. Rosenstock at least three months prior to the start date for the elective to discuss their goals and to develop a plan.
+Students should contact Dr. Perez at least three months prior to the start date for the elective to discuss their goals and to develop a plan.

 Objectives for each individualized clinical course will be determined by the student in consultation with the Director of Medical Student Education and their mentor(s).

-The Child and Adolescent Affective Disorders Service offers a four-week elective that provides outpatient experience with problems related to depression, anxiety, obsessive compulsive disorder, and bipolar disorder in children and adolescents.
-Students participating in this elective will learn to: 1) understand the manifestations of affective disorder in childhood and adolescence; 2) conduct structured assessments for childhood psychiatric disorders; and 3) understand several different research methodologies used in this population, including neuroendocrine and pharmacological treatment studies.
+Child and Adolescent Bipolar Spectrum Services (CABS) and Services for Teens at Risk (STAR) offer a four-week elective that provides outpatient experience with problems related to depression, anxiety, and bipolar disorder in children and adolescents.
+Students participating in this elective will learn to: 1) understand the manifestations of affective disorder in childhood and adolescence; 2) conduct structured assessments for childhood psychiatric disorders; and 3) understand several different research methodologies used in this population, including pharmacological treatment studies.
 Students interested in this elective area are asked to contact the Director of Medical Student Education at least two months prior to the start date to discuss their interests and develop a set of activities that will enable them to achieve their goals.

 - Learn epidemiology and nosology (classification) of affective disorders during childhood and adolescence.

-- Differential diagnosis of disorders in subjects from age six to adulthood.
+- Differential diagnosis of disorders in subjects from age six to young adulthood.